Note 2 - Basis of Presentation and Summary of Significant Accounting Policies and Estimates

 Many of the sales contracts with customers outside of the U.S. are settled in a foreign currency other than the U.S. dollar.
 The Company does not enter into any foreign currency hedging agreements and is susceptible to gains and losses from foreign currency fluctuations.
 To date, the Company has not experienced significant gains or losses upon collecting receivables denominated in a foreign currency.

-At June 30, 2023 the Company had one customer with an accounts receivable balance totaling 10% or more of the Company’s total accounts receivable (13%) as compared with no customers at December 31, 2022.
+At September 30, 2023 the Company had two customers with an accounts receivable balance totaling 10% or more of the Company’s total accounts receivable (11% and 11%) as compared with no customers at December 31, 2022.

 Accounting Pronouncements Adopted in 2023